kafai-yip/kafai-yip.github.io/_pages/research.md

 My current committee members are: Veneeta Dayal (chair), Zoltán Gendler Szabó, Raffaella Zanuttini, and Michael Yoshitaka Erlewine (external).

-Below is some work I've done in the past:
+Below is some work I've done in the past (and ongoing):

 {% capture notice-text %}
 * I argue that exclusive sentence-final particles (SFP) establish an Agree relation with exclusive operators, unlike adfocal particles which undergo covert movement.